Part of the Speed audit

 What if I do not know the image dimensions?

-Open the image file in any viewer to check its pixel dimensions.
+Open the image file in any viewer to check its pixel sizes.
 On Mac, Get Info shows them.
 On Windows, right-click and check Properties > Details.
 For images already on your site, right-click in the browser and select Inspect to see the natural size.

 Check your site speed now